How to move from director to partner at a Big 4 firm (EY, Deloitte, KPMG and PwC)

 1) Get onto the Partnership Track

-How do you get nominated I hear you ask?
-While there are a multitude of factors that go into the decision, one very important one is that you have to express your interest in the first place.
-The people who do get on these programmes have normally been talking for a few years with their mentor and sponsoring partner about their partner ambitions, so to be in the pickings, don’t keep your career ambitions private!
+While many factors go into the decision, one very important one is that you have to express your interest in the first place.
+The people who do get on these programmes have normally been talking for a few years with their mentor and sponsoring partner about their partner ambitions, so to be in the running for a nomination, don’t keep your career ambitions private!

-Our subscriber-only Progress to Partner membership site has a great Game Plan called “…if you need to raise your profile” to help you get noticed for partner-track.
+Progress to Partner Academy has a great Game Plan called “.Here’s what to do if you need to raise your profile”.
+It will help you get noticed for the right reasons!

-My thoughts on whether Executive Director, Managing Director or ‘Associate Partner’ are worth going for…
+Is Executive Director, Managing Director or ‘Associate Partner’ worth going for?

 2) Prepare for a marathon, not a sprint